 Family-run pastoral station with several stunning wilderness campsites along the beach.
 Some sites are only available for 4WD.

 Coral Bay needs little introduction and how good is it to have some pet-friendly caravan parks in one of WA’s best locations?
 Note though, that there is limited availability for dogs, so make sure you book ahead and let them know to avoid disappointment.

 Retired working sheep station with history dating back to 1889.
 Located about 35km from Exmouth at the entrance of the Cape Range National Park.
-Nice pool and decent facilities, including restaurant and tennis courts.
+Nice pool and decent facilities, including a restaurant and tennis courts.

 Centrally located in Exmouth.
 The park offers lots of good facilities including an outdoor cinema, pool and volleyball.